 - Stocks and Shares ISA

 - Ethical Investments across all products

 Wealthify work in a similar way to most other robo-advisors whereby they offer you a pre-made portfolio based on your attitude to risk.

 All customers are required to complete a suitability questionnaire before determining their risk style and there are 5 options for the portfolios; Cautious, Tentative, Confident, Ambitious and Adventurous.

 Your investment will be spread across the following products and the percentages changed depending on how adventurous your risk level is:

 - Corporate Bonds

-This is basically Wealthify’s platform fee and is pretty competitive when we look at it compared to other Robo-advisor services.
+This is basically Wealthify’s platform fee and is pretty competitive when I looked at it compared to other Robo-advisor services.
 They charge a straight 0.60% fee that doesn’t change whether you’re investing £1,000 or £100,000.

 Like with all Robo-advisors, the rate is much higher than what you’d get if you were building yourself a bespoke portfolio with traditional big-name platforms like AJ Bell, Charles Stanley Direct, or Cavendish Online but is in-keeping with rates for a done for you portfolio…well to an extent.

 Their fee represents good value for money for those with smaller sized investments of say, less than £10,000, but quickly becomes more expensive than their competitors when you have a portfolio size of over £50,000.